 Native speakers of Spanish will not receive credit for courses marked with an asterisk () CREDIT: 3 Continuation of SPAN 2101.
 PREREQUISITE: SPAN 2101.
-3.000 Credit hours 3.000 Lecture hours

-Schedule Types: Hybrid less than 50%, Independent Study, Lecture, Web,
+Schedule Types: Hybrid less than 50%, Independent Study, Lecture, Web, LCTCS

 SPCH 1010 - Fundamentals of Speech

 CREDIT: 3 Develops an awareness of the history and traditions of speech communication as a field of academic study.
 Students learn fundamental codes, functions, and processes of oral communication.
 Public speaking assignments are included.